Roasted Cauliflower Korma Curry

 Method:

 - Preheat the oven to 200c.
-Add the cauliflower florets to a baking tray, season with salt, pepper and oil and roast until tender but still firm.
+Add the cauliflower florets to a baking tray, season with salt, pepper and oil and roast until al dente – tender but still with a slight bite.
 NB: don’t overcook the cauliflower, you will add the cauliflower to the hot korma sauce.

-- In a small pan add the cumin, coriander, turmeric, chilli powder and nutmeg, toast on a medium heat until fragrant, remove from the heat.
+- While the onions are cooking lets toast the spices: In a small saucepan add the cumin, coriander, turmeric, chilli powder and nutmeg, toast on a medium heat until fragrant, remove from the heat.
 TIP: I always decant the spices onto a plate to prevent over toasting.

-- Add the ginger, garlic and fresh chilli and cook for 3 minutes.
+- Once the onions are cooked: Add the ginger, garlic and fresh chilli and cook for 3 minutes.
 Add the toasted spices and 1 teaspoon of fine salt and cook for 5 minutes.
-Add the canned tomatoes, stir well, add the bay leaves and simmer for 10 minutes allowing the tomato mixture to become thick and ‘jammy’.
+Add the canned tomatoes, HALF fill one tin with water and add this too, stir well, add the bay leaves and simmer for 10 minutes allowing the tomato mixture to become thick and ‘jammy’ and the water has evaporated.
+The colour should be a deep red, have a taste and season to your liking.

 - Once the tomato mixture have thickened, add the almond butter mixture and the coconut milk, mix well and add the drained chickpeas and roasted cauliflower.
 Gently heat through and season with salt if needed and squeeze one quarter lime over the curry.